cjoakim/azure-cosmosdb-hackathon/solutions/python/challenge3.md

-# MongoDB to CosmosDB (m2c) Demonstration
+# azure-cosmosdb-hackathon

+## Challenge 3 with Python - Port a MongoDB database CosmosDB/SQL

-This demonstration uses a dataset containing 1459 US Airports.
+This solution uses a dataset containing 1459 US Airports.

 ---